 Where do I find a public toilet?

-There are public toilets in Old Porvoo at the address Rihkamakatu 4.
+There are public toilets in Old Porvoo by the old bridge.
 In addition the Lundi Shopping Centre and the Art Factory have toilets for the use of the public.
 In Finland public toilets are often coin-operated.

 I want to get on the Internet.
 Where can I use a wireless connection or a computer?